-A further quality indicator included in the Handbook is the extent to which children and young people are supported to understand and exercise their rights.16 Factors to be considered here are the provision of independent advocacy to assist children's understanding of their rights and that the child has not only been informed about their rights but also encouraged to exercise them.
+A further quality indicator included in the Handbook is the extent to which children and young people are supported to understand and exercise their rights.
+Factors to be considered here are the provision of independent advocacy to assist children's understanding of their rights and that the child has not only been informed about their rights but also encouraged to exercise them.
 Additional factors relate to supporting children in expressing views about the services they receive, and informing them on how to make any complaints with support provided to do so where necessary.
-Again, the Handbook provides inspectors with marking criteria based upon these factors.17
+Again, the Handbook provides inspectors with marking criteria based upon these factors.
+The support of the provided to do so where necessary.